apache/flink/docs/content/docs/ops/upgrading.md

 > ./bin/flink savepoint <jobID> [pathToSavepoint]
 ```
 It is recommended to periodically take savepoints in order to be able to restart an application from a previous point in time.
+If you want to trigger a savepoint in detached mode, just add the option `-detached`.

 * Taking a savepoint and stopping the application as a single action.
 ```bash